 Credit for videos: Matea Friend, Angaea, Hyesoo Shin

-At first glance, the room is filled with darkness with only the playhouse in the middle.
-There are colorful lines of arrows on the floor, pointing inside the house.
+at first glance, the room is filled with darkness with only the playhouse in the middle.
+There are colorful lines of arrows on the floor, pointing inside the toy house.
 There is no sign guiding the audience.
 This leaves the room with an air of suspiciousness, giving space for those who use their curiosity and explore the almost-emptiness with confidence.
+And only if they are brave enough and crawl into the little house that is when the live portals light up.

 Upon entering the house, the darkness vanishes, replaced by massive-scale social media content in the form of graphic that mimics a playhouse’s window shapes.
-At every moment, the content includes a video from YouTube, a text from Twitter, an image from Tumblr or Instagram depending on the selection by the person in the house, and a gif sticker from Giphy that floats around.
+At every moment, the content includes a video from YouTube, a text from Twitter, an image from Tumblr or Instagram, and a gif sticker from Giphy that floats around await for the occupant to use, manipulate, project and perceive them.

 The viewer in the house is now the social media user, and the rest of us are like observers in the space of Internet data.
 We perceive information that the user selects and we interact with it directly or indirectly.
 Some people also try to fit into the house more than one at a time.
 Some may comment and state their opinion on things.
 The chaos of the interaction is also an important facet.
 No one knows how to control things, just as no one knows exactly how and when they can determine themself as an adult of this modern society.